Payment Fraud Index: Australia 2026

 Only 25% of Australians feel comfortable questioning a suspicious payment request from a senior executive.

-Three in four employees would not challenge a payment instruction from above, even if it appeared suspicious.
-This is the precise dynamic that CEO fraud and business email compromise attacks exploit.
+Three in four employees say they wouldn't feel comfortable challenging a payment instruction from a senior colleague, even if it appeared suspicious.
+This is the precise dynamic that executive impersonation and business email compromise tactics aim to exploit.

 32% of Australians feel pressure to process payments quickly at work.

 Time pressure is a primary enabler of payment fraud.
-Fraudulent payment requests are frequently accompanied by urgency framing.
-A third of employees already report feeling that pressure as a baseline condition.
+Fraudulent payment requests are frequently accompanied by urgency framing, and one-third of Australian employees already report feeling that pressure as a baseline condition.

 90% of Australians believe AI-generated scams are harder to detect.